ArmandoLazalde/WebPortfolio/README.md

 -> Version 2.2
 - Added link to my medium blog
-- Published the first PowerBI & Excel projects categorized in a Viz filter (Visualizations)
+- Published the first PowerBI & Excel projects
 - A single contact email is determined
 - Updated the description of some projects